HelloSelf (UK) Limited – Privacy Notice for Members

 Please read this privacy notice carefully as it contains important information on who we are and how and why we collect, store, use and share your personal data.
 It also explains your rights in relation to your personal data and how to contact us or supervisory authorities in the event you have a complaint.

-When we use personal data we are regulated by the Information Commissioner under the General Data Protection Regulation (GDPR) which applies across the European Union (including in the United Kingdom) and the UK Data Protection Act.
+When we use personal data we are regulated by the Information Commissioner under UK GDPR and the UK Data Protection Act 2018.
+We also meet the regulations of the EU General Data Protection Regulation (GDPR) which applies across the European Union.
 We are accountable as Controller of that personal data for the purposes of Data Protection legislation.